Aminur Rahman (footballer)

 Aminur Rahman (আমিনুর রহমান; 1 December 1954 – 17 May 2024) was a Bangladeshi footballer who played as a centre-back.
 He made two appearances for the Bangladesh national team from 1979 to 1980.

 Playing career

 Joy Govinda High School, next to Aminur's house, was where he started his education and sports journey.
 He excelled in inter-school football and athletics, and after passing matriculation in 1968, he joined Government Tolaram College in 1969.
 He won the East Pakistan inter-college football tournament the following year, and eventually took up a job at Dhakashwari Mills while also playing football in the Narayanganj District League.
 In 1970, he represented Railway Blues in the Dhaka Second Division League and after the Bangladesh Liberation War, joined B.G.
-Press SRC, in the First Division.
+Press SRC in the First Division.
 In 1973, he participated in India's Bordoloi Trophy with Rahmatganj MFS.
-In 1977, he was the club captain of Sadharan Bima CSC in the First Division, and in 1979 was league champion with Team BJMC.
+In 1977, he was the club captain of Sadharan Bima CSC in the First Division, and in 1979 he was league champion with Team BJMC.